a-a-ronc/Text-Editor-PWA/README.md

 * npm run start

 ## Usage
 When this application is used, it saves the data to the database and creates a cache so that the data is persistent.
+Video tutorial is located in the assets folder.

 ## Future
 I tried to launch using render but it looks there was an error.
 The functionality is there but I need to finish the rest of my assignments before the deadline so I am going to move on to the next project.
 I will go back to it later.